Combinatorial approach to Mathieu and Lam\'e equations: Spectrum of the Mathieu equation

-Theory with $\epsilon_1\ne0,\epsilon_2=0$ is the ``quantized'' version of theory with $\epsilon_1=\epsilon_2=0$.
-As first studied in\cite{MM0910}, the WKB method, widely used in quantum mechanics problems, provides an efficient method to obtain higher order quantum corrections.
-Actually, the work of \cite{MM0910} shows that the $\epsilon_1$-corrected scalar condensation and its dual can be generated from the classical one by action of certain differential operators with respect to $u$ and $\Lambda$.
-(In practice, setting $\Lambda=1$ will further simplify the procedure.
-It can be restored by dimensional consideration.) \be a(u,q_{in},\epsilon_1)=D(u,\p_u,\epsilon_1)\oint_{\alpha}\lambda_{SW}. \ee where $\lambda_{SW}$ is the Seiberg-Witten form, in the context of gauge theory/integrable system, the integral $\int\lambda_{SW}$ coincides with the classical action $\int p(z)dz$ of a particle. $D(u,\p_u,\epsilon_1)$ can be expanded as $D(u,\p_u,\epsilon_1)=1+\sum_{n=1}^{\infty}\epsilon^n D_n(u,\p_u)$.
-The differential operators $D_n(u,\p_u)$ are polynomials of $u$ and $\p_u$, the first few of them can be found in\cite{MM0910, He2, He3}.
-Reverse the function $a(u,q_{in},\epsilon_1)$ we can get $u(a,q_{in},\epsilon_1)$ which gives the eigenvalue through parameters identification(\ref{indent1}).
+The remaining detail is how to compute the deformed integrand $\lambda_{SW}(\epsilon_1)$.
+As the deformed gauge theory is related to certain quantum mechanics problem, it is not surprising that the WKB method provides an efficient method to obtain higher order quantum corrections.
+Actually in Ref.~\onlinecite{MM0910} it shows that $\lambda_{SW}(\epsilon_1)$ can be generated from the undeformed $\lambda_{SW}$ by the action of certain differential operators with respect to $u$ and $\Lambda^2$.
+In practice, setting $\Lambda^2=1$ will further simplify the procedure, it can be restored by dimensional consideration.
+We use $D(u,\p_u,\epsilon_1)$ to represent the differential operator, then the deformed relation $a(u,\epsilon_1)$ is computed by \be a(u,\epsilon_1)=D(u,\p_u,\epsilon_1)\oint_{\alpha}\lambda_{SW}. \ee The integral $a(u)=\oint_\alpha\lambda_{SW}$ is the leading order WKB approximation, higher order $\epsilon_1$ corrections are generated by $D(u,\p_u,\epsilon_1)$.
+The operator $D(u,\p_u,\epsilon_1)$ can be expanded as $D(u,\p_u,\epsilon_1)=1+\sum_{n=1}^{\infty}\epsilon_1^n D_n(u,\p_u)$, here the $n$ should not be confused with the $n(n-1)$ in the Lam\'{e} potential.
+The differential operators $D_n(u,\p_u)$ are polynomials of $u$ and $\p_u$, the first few of them can be found in Refs.~\onlinecite{wh1006a, wh1006b}.
+Restoring the $\Lambda^2$ dependence and reversing the large $u$ asymptotic series of $a(u,\Lambda^2,\epsilon_1)$, we get the series $u(a,\Lambda^2,\epsilon_1)$ which gives the eigenvalue (\ref{mathieueigen}) through parameters identification (\ref{indent1}).

-The WKB quantization method is independent of the instanton counting approach, in principle it serves as a self-consistent way to solve the eigenvalue problem.
-Nevertheless, the WKB method gives a nontrivial check for the combinatorial method.
-It turns out that at $u\sim\infty$, series expansion of $a(u,\Lambda,\epsilon_1)$ from (\ref{alphaint}) exactly gives eigenvalue (\ref{mathieueigen}).